ridz1208/Loris/docs/wiki/01 - STUDY PARAMETERS SETUP/01 - Study Variables/00 - Introduction to study parameters.md

 > For setup troubleshooting, ConfigSettings under the `Paths` and `WWW` sections are important

-View **path** settings (subset of configuration settings), the following query can be run in the MySQL command line:
+To view **path** settings (subset of configuration settings), the following query can be run in the MySQL command line:

    ```sql
       SELECT c.ConfigID, cs.Name, cs.Label, c.Value, cs.Description FROM Config c LEFT JOIN ConfigSettings cs ON (c.ConfigID = cs.ID) JOIN ConfigSettings csp ON (cs.Parent = csp.ID) WHERE csp.Name = 'paths';